IverCoder/noto-color-emoji/README.md

 ## Features

-- Tested: very low risk of bricking and bootloops.
+- Tested: **Brick-free Guarantee!™**¹

-- Maintenance: actively maintained to ensure that users can get the latest emojis.
+- Maintenance: actively maintained to ensure that emoji updates can propagate through the rooted Android ecosystem as fast as possible.

 - Compatibility: this module will also replace the emojis of the following OEMs/carriers:
   - Samsung